-In certain instances it is deemed appropriate to obtain duly authorised exceptions from the Policy and Procedure (i.e. not run a competitive tender process) in respect of services, supplies or works valued below the EU thresholds e.g. for reasons of confidentiality, conflicts of interest, urgency, protection of intellectual property rights, sole source of supply etc. Such exceptions are approved by the CEO, and do not amount to non-compliant procurement.
+In certain instances it is deemed appropriate to obtain duly authorised exceptions from the Policy and Procedure (i.e. not run a competitive tender process) in respect of services, supplies or works valued below the EU thresholds e.g. for reasons of confidentiality, conflicts of interest, urgency, protection of intellectual property rights, sole source of supply etc. Such exceptions are approved by the Chief Executive Officer, and do not amount to non-compliant procurement.

-During 2019, the CEO approved a procurement exception to the value of €0.036m (i.e. below the EU threshold for service contracts) to ensure the SBCI engaged a recognised and reputable market operator to assign SBCI an independent credit rating.
-Separately the SBCI engaged an insurance broker through a legacy arrangement to procure professional indemnity insurance required for the operation of the Credit Guarantee Scheme which cost €0.087m, going forward this will be procured through the NTMA.
+During the financial year 2019, the Chief Executive Officer approved a procurement exception to the value of €0.036m (i.e. below the EU threshold for service contracts) to ensure the SBCI engaged a recognised and reputable market operator to assign the SBCI with an independent credit rating.
+The approximate cost of this service over the period 2020-2023 is expected to be €0.116m.